Informed Random Partition Models with Temporal Dependence: Abstract

 \section{Abstract}

-Model-based clustering is a powerful tool that is often used to discover hidden structure in data by grouping observational units that exhibit similar response values.
-Recently, clustering methods have been developed that permit incorporating an ``initial'' partition informed by expert opinion.
-Then, using some similarity criteria, partitions different from the initial one are down weighted, i.e. they are assigned reduced probabilities.
-These methods represent an exciting new direction of method development in clustering techniques.
-We add to this literature a method that very flexibly permits assigning varying levels of uncertainty to any subset of the partition.
-This is particularly useful in practice as there is rarely clear prior information with regards to the entire partition.
-Our approach is not based on partition penalties but considers individual allocation probabilities for each unit (e.g., locally weighted prior information).
+Model-based clustering is a powerful tool often used to discover hidden structure in data by grouping observational units that exhibit similar response values.
+Recently, clustering methods have been developed that allow the inclusion of an ``initial'' partition of the data informed by expert opinions, starting from a probability distribution on the space of partitions.
+Then, using some similarity criteria, partitions different from the initial one are down-weighted, i.e. they are assigned reduced probabilities.
+We take a different perspective and model the probability that each unit follows the initial partition via auxiliary variables.
+Our \emph{informed partition model} provides flexibility to include varying levels of uncertainty to any subset of the partition (i.e., locally weighted prior information).
+Additionally, it can accommodate settings with multiple dependent partitions, such as temporal or multi-view data.
+Theoretical properties of the proposed construction are explored, which can be useful for prior elicitation.
 We illustrate the gains in prior specification flexibility via simulation studies and an application to a dataset concerning spatio-temporal evolution of ${\rm PM}_{10}$ measurements in Germany.

 {\it Keywords:} Bayesian nonparametrics, clustering, prior information, spatio-temporal partitions.